parvinderrakhra/ReadMe_Project_2/README.md

 ### Conclusion:

-ADAboost model gave us the best positive returns, closely followed by SVC.
+ADAboost gave us the best positive returns, closely followed by SVC.
 The LSTM model was the weakest and produced returns far below just a buy and hold strategy.